This page is an excerpt from

 According to Genesis 19:1, they are angels.
 It is traditionally believed that they represent the Holy Trinity.

-This elevation of a foreigner to the rank of viceroy in a country where nomads were so despised (Gen 46:34) is disputed among scholars, among other things because there is no mention of a viceroy in the Egyptian archives, which are the most complete of all the ancient civilizations.
+This elevation of a foreigner to the rank of viceroy in a country where nomads were so despised (Gen 46:34) is disputed among scholars, mainly because there is no mention of a viceroy in the Egyptian archives, which are the most complete of all the ancient civilizations.
 However, the Hyksos, northern Semitic tribes, occupied Egypt from 1730 to 1580 BC.
 This period constitutes a discontinuity in the Egyptian archives (without doubt they wanted to forget this humiliating period).
-If one asserts that the Exodus took place in 1290 BC instead of 1440 BC and rely on Exodus 12:40, which asserts that the stay in this country lasted 430 years, we arrive to 1720 BC.
-This is why some scholars hold that the beginning of this stay, that is to say the arrival of Joseph, and later of Jacob and his sons, coincides with the take-over of the Hyksos, under whom it is much more probable that a foreigner could become viceroy (KELLER Werner, The Bible as History, 1983).
-However, according to biblical sources, the Exodus was in 1440 BC (see note 13).
+If one asserts that the Exodus took place in 1290 BC instead of 1440 BC and relies on Exodus 12:40, which asserts that the stay in this country lasted 430 years, we arrive to 1720 BC.
+This is why some scholars hold that the beginning of this stay, that is to say, the arrival of Joseph, and later of Jacob and his sons, coincides with the take-over of the Hyksos, under whom it is much more probable that a foreigner could become viceroy (Werner Keller, The Bible as History).
+However, according to biblical sources, the Exodus was in 1440 BC (see appendix C: Classical biblical dates).
 The arrival of Joseph’s brothers in Egypt is therefore shifted back 150 years to 1870 BC and does not coincide with the Hyksos.
-This date fits better the historical data and it even seems that Joseph's palace and tomb was found in the land of Goshen.
+According to www.christiananswers.net/q-abr/abr-a016.html, this date fits the historical data better and according to www.levitt.com/essays/joseph.html it even seems that Joseph’s palace and tomb was found in the land of Goshen.

 Joseph distributing wheat announces Christ instituting the Eucharist, and his brothers prefigure the Apostles.
 There are also other parallels: the twelve brothers are the ancestors of Israel just as the twelve Apostles are the founders of the spiritual kingdom.
 However, Judas betrayed Jesus to his accusers and was thereby dismissed as Apostle.
 It is Levi, one of the ancestors of Israel, who announces this dismissed Apostle because the Levites received no territory after the conquest of Canaan (Num 18:20-24).
 Moreover, the Levites are the tribe of the priests to whom Judas betrayed Jesus and who got him executed.
 No tribe was attributed to Joseph, but to his two sons Manasseh and Ephraim (Gen 48), which means two things: (1) Joseph, although he is one of the twelve sons of Jacob, announces none of the Apostles but Christ, whose Kingdom is not terrestrial (Jn 18:36); (2) the nomination of Matthias as Apostle at the place of Judah (Ac 1:15-26).